Author: Ben

 Image Credit: Wikimedia

-To put this into perspective, in the 2 years since Hannibal crossed the Alps, it is believed that Hannibal’s army killed 20% of all male Romans over the age of 17 (including at least 80 Roman Senators and one previous consul).
-Cannae is now considered one of the greatest examples of military tactical brilliance, and, as historian Will Durant wrote, “a supreme example of generalship, never bettered in history”.
+To put this into perspective, in the 2 years after Hannibal crossed the Alps, Hannibal’s army killed 20% of all male Romans over the age of 17 (including at least 80 Roman Senators and one previous consul).
+Cannae is today considered one of the greatest examples of military tactical brilliance, and, as historian Will Durant wrote, “a supreme example of generalship, never bettered in history”.

-In the Far East, about a decade later, the brilliant Chinese military commander Han Xin (韓信) was laying the groundwork for the creation of the Han Dynasty in a China-wide civil war known as the China-wide civil war called the Chu-Han contention between the State of Chu (楚) and the State of Han (漢) led by Liu Bang (劉邦, who would become the founding emperor Gaozu 高祖 of the Han dynasty).
+In the Far East, about a decade later, the brilliant Chinese military commander Han Xin (韓信) was laying the groundwork for the creation of the Han Dynasty (漢朝) in a China-wide civil war known as the the Chu-Han contention between the State of Chu (楚) and the State of Han (漢) led by Liu Bang (劉邦, who would become the founding emperor Gaozu 高祖 of the Han Dynasty 漢朝).

 Under the leadership of Han Xin (韓信), the State of Han (漢) won many victories over their neighbors.
 Overconfident from those victories, his king Liu Bang (劉邦) led a Han (漢) coalition to a catastrophic defeat when he briefly captured but then lost the Chu (楚) capital of Pengcheng (彭城) in 205 BCE.
 Chu forces (楚) were even able to capture the king’s father and wife as hostages, and several Han (漢) coalition states switched their loyalty to the Chu (楚).